e-dog/ProceduralFairings/README.md

 * All part tweakables are accessible via the right-click part action windows (diameter, length, shape, staging etc).
 * Flipping another fairing base over and adding it above the payload will cause any side fairings to stick to it instead of creating a nose cone, thereby creating inline fairings between two bases.
 * Procedural Fairings includes low-profile base rings intended for inline fairings.
 Separate interstage bases are also included.
 * Procedural Fairings are fully integrated with the career mode.
-The minimum and maximum part sizes are limited by the available tech (see **ProceduralFairings_Settings.cfg** for more details).
+The minimum and maximum part sizes are limited by the available tech (see **PF_Settings.cfg** for more details).

 ## License